timrwilliams/documentation/Platform Documentation.md

  * Reduce the total number of requests that make up a page view.
  * Cache as far away from your database as possible.
  * Try to rely on cache breakers instead of flushing.
+ * Use a cookieless domain for caching static files.

 ### Reduce the Number of Requests